Want the perfect alternative to Halloween candy for trick or treaters this year? Here’s an idea that is cost-effective, easy, and fun!

 The experiment had really interesting results.
 Older and younger kids all chose candy, but the kids ranging from 5-9 almost always took the pennies.
 I had one older kid come back and trade me some peanut candies for pennies since he has allergies.
 The candy did run out first, but only by about 15 pieces.
 All in all, it was a fun experiment!

 Lest you think we will had a big bowl of money where kids could just take a handful, I devised a clever plan.
 The word “BOO” formatted just right, has two perfect spots for pennies.
-Trick or treating is supposed to be for little kids anyway, so I figured pennies are perfect for them.
+Trick or treating is tailored for little kids anyway, so I figured pennies are perfect for them.
+You could easily make a bowl of nickels or dimes for bigger kids though if you wanted!

 Guess what?
 This is also Teal pumpkin friendly.
 Two birds, one stone!